Policies

 Disabilities

-If you have a disability or condition, either long-term or temporary, and need reasonable academic adjustments in this course, please contact Disability Services to get a letter outlining your accommodation needs, and submit that letter to me.
+If you have a disability, either long-term or temporary, and need reasonable academic adjustments in this course, please contact Disability Services to approve the accommodation you need.
 You should request accommodations as early as possible in the semester, or before the semester begins, since some situations can require significant time for review and accommodation design.
-If you need immediate accommodations, during the semester, please arrange to meet with me as soon as possible.
+If you need immediate accommodations, during the semester, please email me or arrange to meet as soon as possible.
 If you are unsure but suspect you may have an undocumented need for accommodations, you are encouraged to contact Disability Services.
 They can provide assistance including screening and referral for assessments.
 Disability Services can be reached at disabilityservices@wellesley.edu, at 781-283-2434, by scheduling an appointment online at their website www.Wellesley.edu/disability.

 Computing and Laboratory Environment